 Community Awareness & Resource Education Series

 LHS C.A.R.E.S. presentations address a variety of topics related to animal welfare and behavior.
 Seminars are free and open to the public with no registration or RSVP necessary.
 The program seeks to provide our community with the support and resources they need in their relationships with their companion animals, while encouraging a sense of responsibility for the welfare of all animals.
-All programs are held in the LHS Community Room and are for a human audience only.

 Kids & Critters Camp and Online Courses